Skip to main content

 3. Noise: The Dealbreaker

-If the performance gap favors the Honeywell, the noise gap favors the Winix just as strongly.
-At approximately 28 dB on its lowest setting, the Winix is barely audible in a quiet room.
+If the performance gap favors the Honeywell, the noise gap on low speed favors the Winix even more strongly.
+At approximately 23.5 dB on its lowest setting, the Winix is essentially inaudible.
 The Honeywell's lowest setting produces around 42 dB — clearly audible and potentially disruptive for light sleepers.

 Medium~52 dB~40 dB

-Because decibels are logarithmic, the Honeywell's low setting is perceived as roughly 2-3 times louder than the Winix's low setting.
-According to customer reviews, noise is the most common complaint about the HPA300 and the most frequently praised aspect of the 5500-2.
+Because decibels are logarithmic, the Honeywell's low setting is perceived as dramatically louder than the Winix's low setting.
+According to customer reviews, noise is the most common complaint about the HPA300 and the most frequently praised aspect of the Winix on its quietest setting.

 For bedrooms: The Winix.
 This is not a close call.
 Running the Honeywell overnight in a bedroom would disturb most sleepers, even on its lowest fan speed.